-After Joe and I got engaged and began the wedding planning process, we know we had an important decision to make, and soon.
-Who will stand by us when we say "I do"?
+After Joe and I got engaged and began the wedding planning process, we knew we had an important decision to make, and soon!
+We needed to decide who will stand by our side when we say "I do"?

 Okay, now!
 Deep breaths.
 I know that making the decision on who will stand up with you on one of the "most important days of your life" may seem a tad daunting.
-Don't worry though - I put together a list of tips I learned when selecting our wedding party that will not make it seems as tough as it does.
+Don't worry though - I put together a list of tips I learned when selecting our wedding party that will not make it seems as tough of a decision as it does.

 To kick it off...

 Remember, there are no set rules!

-There is no official rulebook you must follow when planning your wedding.
-Instead, you write the unique rulebook for your wedding.
-There can be a man of honor or best woman, there can be guys who stand with the bride and women who stand with the groom, there can be two best men, and the party can be whatever size you'd like.
-The decision is entirely up to you.
-All that is important is that you include your favorite people, regardless of gender or amount.
+There is no official rulebook you must follow stating how a wedding MUST be planned.
+You write your own unique rulebook for your day.
+It is whatever you and your partner decide to do.
+There can be a man of honor or best woman; there can be guys who stand with the bride and women who stand with the groom; there can be two best men, and the wedding party can be whatever size you'd like.
+The decision is entirely up to you two, and you two only!
+All that is important is that you include your favorite people, regardless of gender or the amount you are told to follow.

 Considering the sizing of your wedding party